Resources for Higher-Functioning ASD Adults

 Comprehensive programs for teens and young adults with Asperger's/HFA, including residential camp and living support.
 Located in Orinda.

-UCSF Star Center for ASD and & NDDs PEERS Program
+UCSF STAR Center for ASD and & NDDs

-PEERS (Program for the Education and Enrichment of Relational Skilla) is a 14-week program for teens, or a 16-week program for young adults, which utilizes evidence-based social skills intervention for teens and young adults who are interested in learning ways to build and maintain positive friendships.
-PEERS also includes a parent group; parent participation is required for the program.
-Classes begin September 15th, 2016 on Thursday evenings.
-For more information visit http://star.ucsf.edu, call (415) 502-3500 or email STAR@UCSF.edu
+STAR offers resources and support for individuals and families of individuals with autism spectrum disorder and other neurodevelopmental disorders (NDDs).
+PEERS (Program for the Education and Enrichment of Relationship Skills) is a 14-week program for teens, or a 16-week program for young adults, which utilizes evidence-based social skills intervention for teens and young adults who are interested in learning ways to build and maintain positive friendships.
+For more information on any of the STAR Center's many programs or services, call (415) 502-3500 or email STAR@UCSF.edu

 Mochaa (Mothers of Children with Autism and Aspergers)